mahipaljhala/documentation-civic-track/docs/index.md

 ## **7) Security Overview**

-- All communication over HTTPS (SSL from AWS ACM).
+- All communication over HTTPS (SSL from cerbot).
 - Cookies used for session authentication.
 - Passwords hashed and stored securely.
 - RDS connections encrypted (SSL mode).